MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Disable-CMTaskSequence.md

----
+﻿---
 description: This cmdlet is deprecated.
-Use the Set-CMTaskSequence cmdlet to disable a task sequence. external help file: AdminUI.PS.Osd.dll-Help.xml
+Use the Set-CMTaskSequence cmdlet to disable a task sequence. external help file: AdminUI.PS.dll-Help.xml
 Module Name: ConfigurationManager
 ms.date: 11/30/2018
 schema: 2.0.0